Which European countries have opened their borders?

 The country's ministry of foreign affairs advises against all international travel that is not strictly necessary until August 20th.

-By June 15, the government is considering exemptions for the Nordic countries.
+From June 15, people from Denmark will be able to enter.
 By July 20, exemptions for some nearby European countries will be considered.

 Poland